 Most DRCs offer mediation as their primary conflict resolution service.
 In mediation, a trained, neutral person helps people discuss and resolve problems, or at least narrow and clarify issues.
 The process encourages joint problem-solving in which people gain an understanding of each other’s point of view.
 Mediation provides a safe environment to talk through issues and feelings and to negotiate a mutually satisfactory solution.
 The mediator is a professionally trained community member whose role is to assist the parties in communicating and understanding their issues and interests.
 The mediator is not a decision-maker.

 Any civil, nonviolent dispute is a candidate for mediation.
 For mediation to be successful, every participant must be willing to enter into good faith negotiations.
-Typical cases handled by DRCs involve:
+Typical cases handled by DRCs involve:– Landlords and tenants,

 – Consumers and merchants,

 – Citizens and agencies,